apigear-io/apigear-docs/content/en/simulation/protocols.md

           - type: string
 ```

-We can identify an operation using an URI like this `demo/Counter#increment` and a service like this `demo/Counter`.
+We can identify an operation using an URI like this `demo.Counter/increment` and a service like this `demo.Counter`.

 As a convention, calling the service should always give back the current state, which is the sum of properties.
 Calling an operation should always return a valid value defined by the `return` type.